 Let’s talk about spaghetti squash for a minute.
-I’ve been working on a fun stuffed spaghetti squash recipe, and I noticed that there are quite a few different ways that people suggest cooking spaghetti squash.
+I’m working on a fun stuffed spaghetti squash recipe for fall.
+I noticed that there are quite a few different ways that people suggest cooking spaghetti squash.

 Here are the suggested methods: